-In order to align the executives' interests with those of shareholders, a minimum shareholding requirement (the 'MSR') applies.
-For executives who joined Chesnara before 1 May 2021, their minimum is 100% of basic salary but with a 200% of salary shareholding requirement (including a provision for this to be held for the full 2 years in a post-employment scenario) applying to all future awards granted from 2023 onward.
-For executives joining from 1 May 2021, the minimum is 200% of salary.
+In order to align the executives' interests with those of shareholders, a minimum shareholding requirement (the 'MSR') applies of 200% of salary.
 Both salary and shareholding values are calculated before tax.
 The requirement is expected to be achieved within five years of appointment.
 It may be achieved by participating in the company's share plans and the Committee may, in assessing progress towards the minimum, take into account vesting levels and personal circumstances.
-Aside from shares that are chosen to be sold to pay for income tax and National Insurance liabilities, shares awarded under the STI and LTIP schemes must be retained if the minimum shareholding has not yet been met.
+Aside from shares that are chosen to be sold to pay for income tax and National Insurance liabilities, shares awarded under the STIS and LTIP schemes must be retained if the minimum shareholding has not yet been met.
 When the minimum holding level has not been achieved, directors may only dispose of shares where funds are received to discharge any income tax and National Insurance liabilities arising from awards received from a Chesnara incentive plan.
 The chair and non-executive directors are encouraged to hold shares in the company but are not subject to a formal shareholding guideline.

-Post-employment provisions exist which require a departing executive to retain a post-employment minimum shareholding.
+Post-employment provisions exist which require a departing executive to retain a post-employment minimum shareholding being the lower of the Executive Director's Attained Shareholding and 200% of the value of their Final Basic Salary, less Shares bought by the executive during employment from their own resources.
 For joiners before 1 May 2021, for a period of 12 months commencing on the date of departure this will be equal to the lower of 100% of final basic salary on departure or the level of shareholding attained on the date of departure.
 For a subsequent period of 12 months, the post-employment minimum shareholding to apply will be equal to the lower of 50% of final basic salary on departure or the level of shareholding attained on the date of departure.

-In determining the post-employment minimum shareholding, only awards made since the date of the approval of the 2020 Policy shall be included.
 Both salary and shareholding values are before tax and shares bought by the executive in the open market and from their own resources are not subject to the post employment provision.